 The dental crown procedure can typically be completed in two appointments.
 During the first visit, x-rays of your mouth will be taken in order to get a clear picture of both the tooth and the surrounding bone.
-If there is infection or tooth decay, you may need to have a root canal.
+If there is an infection or tooth decay, you may need to have a root canal.

 Next, the dentist will reduce the size of the damaged tooth.
 Once that has been done, an impression will be taken in order to create a precise mold of your mouth.
-A porcelain or ceramic dental crown is made to match the size, shape and color of your natural teeth.
+A porcelain or ceramic dental crown is made to match the size, shape, and color of your natural teeth.
 Most people have to wear a temporary crown or bridge while the permanent one is being made.
 Once the crown is ready, it will be placed over what remains of your tooth and cemented in place.